What does it take to build a live learning empire from the ground up? According to Tiago Forte, a whole lot of experimentation and intentional growth.

 Tiago's approach to pricing his cohort-based course, Building a Second Brain, has been to incrementally increase the price of every cohort and ‘justify' the price increase by improving or adding 1-2 features each time.
 He believes that this approach rewards the early adopters and incentivizes full potential future learners to buy now because they know the price is going to increase.

 When it comes to price objections, the team at Forte Labs shares a transparent document that includes the version notes of each iteration of the course, making it easy for potential learners to see how the content has evolved and the value has increased.

 “You don't have to reinvent everything.
 Just imagine yourself delivering the same content, but making it 10% better each time.”

 Positioning and pricing your course in a competitive global market can be challenging, especially when you want to ensure that the course is accessible to learners in different income brackets.
 Tiago recommends zooming out and thinking about your suite of offerings and how a premium course or program could enable you to offer learners more accessible experiences.

-Your products can (and should) naturally create marketing and revenue flywheels for your business.
-Whether you’re offering a membership community, cohort-based courses, programs, masterminds, a book, or all of the above, you’re creating an ecosystem where products leverage each other to help scale your live learning empire.
+Your products and services can (and should) naturally create marketing and revenue flywheels for your business.
+Whether you're offering a membership community, cohort-based courses, programs, masterminds, a book, or all of the above, you're creating an ecosystem where products leverage each other to help scale your live learning empire.